kaplanke/siddhidiscoverytest/README.md

 A sample project to demonstrate the jackson-core conflict in Siddhi json mapping. https://github.com/siddhi-io/siddhi-map-json

-If you move the json mappişng dependency to the end of the dependency list, the conflict resolves.
+If you move the json mapping dependency to the end of the dependency list, the conflict resolves.